Talibabtou/soltybet/README.md

 We use the powerful feature of memo from Solana to share data from the Frontend to the Oracle Thus we store the bet publicly on-chain so any user can verify the data.

+## Security
+For information about our current security status and CVEs, please check our [CVEs Report](./cves_report.md).